DavidHe1127/aws-cert/solution_architect_associate/index.md

   * 1 subnet = 1 az.
 Subnet cannot span across multiple azs.
 But one az can have multiple subnets
   * Each VPC can only allow one `Internet Gateway`
   * Default VPC has one default route table, internet gateway.
 Each EC2 instance has both a public and private ip address
+  * The *first four* ip addresses and the *last* ip address in each subnet CIDR block are not available for you to use
   * No Transitive peering
     In this diagram, `A` can peer into `B` and `C`.
 But `B` cannot peer into `C`.
 For them to peer each other, peering needs to be established between `B` and `C`
     ```